Mog (TV series)

-Mog was a British television comedy from 26 May 1985 to 16 August 1986 about a cat burglar living in a psychiatric hospital.
-It starred Enn Reitel as the title character, who is only faking insanity.
-It was based on Peter Tinniswood's 1970 novel of the same name.
+Mog is a British television comedy broadcast from 26 May 1985 to 16 August 1986 about a cat burglar living in a psychiatric hospital.
+It stars Enn Reitel as the title character, who is only faking insanity.
+It is based on Peter Tinniswood's 1970 novel of the same name.
 It was made for the ITV network by WitzEnd for Central.